lebeerman/anstagram/README.md

 **Discussion**

-Node Async vs Sync when ingesting the data store/seeding the postgres database: Attempting to read a large text file with node, ingesting the data, then inserting to a database through a db connection like PG requires managing operations to prevent consuming too many resources.
-This lead into the core of Node and how the V8 engine is working with the File System.
+**Node Async vs Sync** when ingesting the data store/seeding the postgres database: Attempting to read a large text file with node, ingesting the data, then inserting to a database through a db connection like PG requires managing operations to prevent consuming too much memory.
+This leds to exploring Node streams and how the V8 engine is working with the File System, sync vs async.
 Node offers a file system api which is synchronous by default.
-I was using Knex, a query builder, to create and manage queryies.
+I used Knex, a popular query builder, to create and manage queryies.
 Knex takes advantage of Promises by default.
 Even utilizing promises, with the larger seed file, I had to research ways to get more efficient inserting.
 A combination of a node data stream - ingesting the file in chunks - then using knex to insert rows worked fine.

-Node + PG + Knex: I chose to use node because I am more comfortable with the javascript landscape.
+**Node + PG + Knex:** I chose to use node because I am more comfortable with the javascript landscape.
 That said - I think the API Design could be optimized for performance by using different model structure with SQL, choosing a NoSQL store or with a serverless/lambda implimentation.
 It would be interesting to compare performance differences.
-For some of the optional routes I reached for raw queryies versus Knex methods to same time.
+For some of the optional routes I reached for raw queryies versus Knex methods to save time/improve the query.

 According to documentation a NoSQL implimentation (DynamoDB or Redis) would be the ideal step for near-instant data retrieval.
-This would also allow for a lightweight/free AWS deployment.
-In fact, there's [tons of tutorials on this](https://serverless.com/blog/node-rest-api-with-serverless-lambda-and-dynamodb/), maybe I'll have time to try it out.
-See [SQL vs NoSQL](https://www.xplenty.com/blog/the-sql-vs-nosql-difference/) for more discussion on the topic and use cases - a valuable rabbit hole to explore.
+This might also allow for a lightweight/free AWS deployment.
+There's [tutorials on this](https://serverless.com/blog/node-rest-api-with-serverless-lambda-and-dynamodb/), which may be a worthwhile rabbit hole to explore to compare performance.
+See [SQL vs NoSQL](https://www.xplenty.com/blog/the-sql-vs-nosql-difference/) for more discussion on the topic and use cases.

 ## Looking Forward

 Features that may be useful to add to the API:

 - Move to aws lambda + gateway
-- Data Visualization for the cryto nerds out there.
+- Data Visualization for the crypto nerds out there.
+E.g. visual of distributions of anagrams across letters, word length, etc.
 - Browser Extension - shuffle words on the go.
+Win at Scrabble any time???
+Import the official scrabble library.
 - Internationalization.
 Are anagrams a concept that exists in all languages?
 Find a linguist to chime in.
 - More security on the DB, experiment with vanilla pg instead of using Knex.js
 - Try [benchmark-bigo](https://github.com/davy/benchmark-bigo) for performance testing on your implementation
 - Test and production tooling like [PM2](http://pm2.keymetrics.io/docs/usage/quick-start/).
-I've heard good things, but havent had to use them.
-It would be interesting to compare a different data storage method to PSQL
+It would be interesting to compare a different data storage method to PSQL.